Patrick Chung: 2016 season

-On April 1, 2016, the Patriots signed Chung to a one-year, $5.70 million extension that included $1.80 million guaranteed and a signing bonus of $800,000.
+On April 1, 2016, the Patriots signed Chung to a one-year, $5.7 million extension with $1.8 million guaranteed and a signing bonus of $800,000.
 The agreement kept him under contract throughout the season.

-During Week 5, Chung made seven combined tackles, a pass deflection, and intercepted a pass by Charlie Whitehurst during a 33–13 win against the Cleveland Browns.
-Two weeks later, Chung collected a season-high 11 combined tackles (seven solo) and two pass deflections in the Patriots' 27–16 win at the Pittsburgh Steelers.
-In Week 11, he collected nine combined tackles and sacked quarterback Colin Kaepernick in a 30–17 victory at the San Francisco 49ers.
-Chung finished the season with 91 combined tackles (52 solo), three pass deflections, an interception, and a sack in 16 games and 16 starts.
-He received an overall grade of 56.5 front Pro Football Focus in 2015.
+During a Week 5 33–13 road victory over the Cleveland Browns, Chung made seven combined tackles, a pass deflection, and intercepted a pass by Charlie Whitehurst.
+Two weeks later against the Pittsburgh Steelers, Chung collected a season-high 11 combined tackles (seven solo) and two pass deflections in the 27–16 road victory.
+During Week 11 against the San Francisco 49ers, he collected nine combined tackles and sacked Colin Kaepernick once in the 30–17 road victory.

-The Patriots finished as the top seed in the AFC with a 14-2 record.
+Chung finished the 2016 season with 91 combined tackles (52 solo), three pass deflections, an interception, and a sack in 16 games and starts.
+He received an overall grade of 56.5 from Pro Football Focus in 2016.
+The Patriots finished as the #1-seed in the AFC with a 14–2 record.
 They went on to reach the Super Bowl after defeating the Houston Texans 34–16 in the AFC Divisional Round and the Pittsburgh Steelers in the AFC Championship Game 36–17.
 On February 5, 2017, Chung recorded five combined tackles and two passes defended as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime to win Super Bowl LI.
 The Super Bowl featured the first overtime game and largest comeback in Super Bowl history.

 2017 season

 Head coach Bill Belichick retained Chung and McCourty as the starting safety duo to open the 2017 regular season.

-In Week 10, Chung collected four solo tackles, broke up a pass, and returned an interception by Brock Osweiler for 30 yards in the Patriots' 41–16 win at the Denver Broncos.
-On November 26, 2017, he made ten combined tackles (nine solo) during a 35–17 victory against the Miami Dolphins in Week 12.
+During Week 10 against the Denver Broncos on Sunday Night Football, Chung recorded four solo tackles, broke up a pass, and returned an interception by Brock Osweiler for 30 yards in the 41–16 road victory.
+Two weeks later against the Miami Dolphins, he had 10 combined tackles (nine solo) in the 35–17 victory.

 Chung finished the 2017 season with 84 combined tackles (71 solo), nine pass deflections, and a sack in 16 games and 11 starts.
 Pro Football Focus gave Chung an overall grade of 79.0 in 2017.
 His grade was the 42nd highest grade among all qualified safeties during the season.
 The Patriots finished atop the AFC East with a 13–3 record and clinched home-field advantage and a first round bye.
 They defeated the Tennessee Titans 35–14 in the AFC Divisional Round and the Jacksonville Jaguars 24–20 in the AFC Championship Game to secure their second consecutive Super Bowl appearance.
-On February 4, 2018, Chung started in Super Bowl LII and made six combined tackles before exiting the game with a concussion.
+On February 4, 2018, Chung started in Super Bowl LII and made six combined tackles before leaving the game with a concussion.
 The Patriots were defeated by the Philadelphia Eagles by a score of 41–33.